 We used a different number of robots to conduct several experiments in various environments.
-Two maps (Figure 6) were used in our simulation which are both structured environment.
-For each map, the green area signifies the original position of goods, and the yellow area signifies the destinations which are always placed in the rooms.
+Two maps (Figure 6) were used in our simulation which are both structured environments.
+For each map, the green area signifies the original position of goods, and the yellow areas represent the destinations which are always placed in the rooms.
 For instance, map A has 8 rooms thus 8 destinations, map B has 7 rooms thus 7 destinations.
 The transportation team size is varied from 2 to 8 robots.
-On each team size,
+On each team size, 10 experimental runs are performed for a transport the goods to every room equally.